jgovoort/sismo-memo/README.md

 ### Jupyter Notebooks :

-**gnss-temp.ipynb** : extracts the GPS location and temperature of the 3 components SmartSolo from the DigiSolo.LOG.\\
+**gnss-temp.ipynb** : extracts the GPS location and temperature of the 3 components SmartSolo from the DigiSolo.LOG.

 **netCDF-reader.ipynb** : extracts the temperature, snow melt and precipitation from reanalyzed ERA-5 NetCDF file of Copernicus.

+**hydro-balance.ipynb** : calculate the water balance of a watershed to understand the seismic wave dv/v.